c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         jsr $ffe4                       ; Returns in A the keyboard byte read

-And using the KERNAL for this is more than fine for most cases.
-The Player, however, uses the other option that is reading the "Hardware" directly, and it works like this:
+And using the KERNAL function is more than fine for most cases.
+The Player, however, uses the other option that is reading the hardware directly, and it works like this:

 - The keyboard of the Commodore 64 has 64 keys (not counting RESTORE)
 - The keys are arranged in an 8 x 8 matrix (8 \* 8 = 64)
 - `$dc01`_ contains the values of the columns
 - and `$dc00`_ contains the values of the rows

 You can determine which keys are pressed by reading the following matrix:

 +---------------+--------------------------------------------------------------------------------+
 |Keyboard 8x8   |                                      $DC01                                     |